 On Sunday mornings, my routine is to wake up with gratitude for a new day, as I do each day.
 On Sunday mornings, I also like to take time to reflect on the prior week.

 Hope is an innate sense of knowing that things get better.
-Hope is knowing that in spite of it all, we can receive happiness, we can receive the job we are seeking, we can receive the companionship that we desire, the forgiveness of a love one, or a closer relationship with a loved one.
+Hope is knowing that in spite of it all, we can receive happiness, we can receive the job we are seeking, we can receive the companionship that we desire, the forgiveness of a loved one, healing from an unforseen tragedy, or a closer relationship with a loved one.
 That is hope.

-Lastly, hope is exemplified in the Bible in Romans chapter 5, versus one through five.
+Lastly, hope is exemplified in the Bible in Romans chapter five, versus one through five.

 Choose hope today.